 When the youngsters begin to play, I switch to ‘AF-Continuous’ (AI Servo) and ‘dynamic’ focus points.
 If I lose focus with one focus point, the surrounding focus points maintain focus acquisition.
 They youngsters move surprisingly fast and pile through dense bushes like they’re not even there.

 Flash photography is NOT permitted and you will be asked to remove and switch off any flash.

 Do not fear cloudy skies and a forecast of rain.
 The best conditions to photograph mountain gorillas is with overcast skies that diffuse the light and ease contrast.
 In bright sunlight, the gorillas eyes ‘black out’ and their fur has a high-gloss sheen which easily burns out.

 The dry season is the most popular because of the drier trails, but it’s incredibly busy.
 Another major consideration is the gorillas.
-When it’s dry and hot, they travel high-up the volcanoes to graze on the remaining lush vegetation – a 3 hour trek in the wet season, becomes a 7+ hour trek in the dry season!
-Generally, you can visit Rwanda’s gorillas any time of year, just avoid mid-April as this is usually a two-week period of constant rain.
+When it’s dry and hot, they travel high-up the volcanoes to graze on the remaining lush vegetation.
+A 3-hour trek in the wet season, becomes a 7-hour trek in the dry season!
+Generally, you can visit Rwanda’s gorillas any time of year.
+Just avoid mid-April as this is usually a two-week period of constant rain.

 Gorilla Trek Clothing

 Sturdy footwear (plus gaiters in the wet seasons) is highly recommended for the trek as conditions under foot can be muddy and slippery.
-Whichever clothing options you choose, always wear darker colours rather than ‘safari khaki’, but avoid dark blue and black which attract mosquitos and tsetse flies.
+Whichever clothing options you choose, always wear darker colours rather than ‘safari khaki’.
+Avoid dark blue and black which attract mosquitos and tsetse flies.